Dave Ramsey Has a One Word Strategy for Big Roth Conversions and It Quietly Saves Retirees Six Figures in Lifetime Tax

 © Anna Webber | Getty Images

 Dave Ramsey spent time on his show walking a caller through one of the most overlooked moves in retirement tax planning: converting a traditional IRA to a Roth in small annual slices instead of one giant taxable event.
-The difference between doing this well and poorly can run into six figures of lifetime tax.
+The difference between doing this well and doing it carelessly can run into six figures of lifetime tax savings.

 Here is what Ramsey said, verbatim: